|Title:||PEP Purpose and Guidelines|

 PEP authors are responsible for collecting community feedback on a PEP before submitting it for review.
 However, wherever possible, long open-ended discussions on public mailing lists should be avoided.
 Strategies to keep the discussions efficient include: setting up a separate SIG mailing list for the topic, having the PEP author accept private comments in the early design phases, setting up a wiki page, etc. PEP authors should use their discretion here.

-PEP review and resolution may also occur on a list other than python-dev (for example, distutils-sig for packaging related PEPs that don't immediately affect the standard library).
-In this case, the "Discussions-To" heading in the PEP will identify the appropriate alternative list where discussion, review and pronouncement on the PEP will occur.
+With the approval of the Steering Council, PEP review and resolution may also occur on a list other than python-dev (for example, distutils-sig for packaging related PEPs that don't immediately affect the standard library).
+In these cases, the "Discussions-To" heading in the PEP will identify the appropriate alternative list where discussion, review and pronouncement on the PEP will occur.

 For a PEP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the interpreter unduly.
-Finally, a proposed enhancement must be "pythonic" in order to be accepted by the BDFL.
-(However, "pythonic" is an imprecise term; it may be defined as whatever is acceptable to the BDFL.
+Finally, a proposed enhancement must be "pythonic" in order to be accepted by the Steering Council.
+(However, "pythonic" is an imprecise term; it may be defined as whatever is acceptable to the Steering Council.
 This logic is intentionally circular.)
 See PEP 2 for standard library module acceptance criteria.

 Once a PEP has been accepted, the reference implementation must be completed.
 When the reference implementation is complete and incorporated into the main source code repository, the status will be changed to "Final".

-A PEP can also be assigned status "Deferred".
+A PEP can also be assigned the status "Deferred".
 The PEP author or an editor can assign the PEP this status when no progress is being made on the PEP.
-Once a PEP is deferred, a PEP editor can re-assign it to draft status.
+Once a PEP is deferred, a PEP editor can reassign it to draft status.

 A PEP can also be "Rejected".
 Perhaps after all is said and done it was not a good idea.
 It is still important to have a record of this fact.
 The "Withdrawn" status is similar - it means that the PEP author themselves has decided that the PEP is actually a bad idea, or has accepted that a competing proposal is a better alternative.